polarbeargo/nd013-c1-vision-starter/README.md

 ```
 python edit_config.py --train_dir /home/workspace/data/waymo/train/ --eval_dir /home/workspace/data/waymo/val/ --batch_size 4 --checkpoint ./training/pretrained-models/ssd_resnet50_v1_fpn_640x640_coco17_tpu-8/checkpoint/ckpt-0 --label_map label_map.pbtxt
 ```

-### Dataset
-#### Dataset analysis
-This section should contain a quantitative and qualitative description of the dataset.
-It should include images, charts and other visualizations.
-#### Cross validation
-This section should detail the cross validation strategy and justify your approach.

-### Training
-#### Reference experiment
-This section should detail the results of the reference experiment.
-It should includes training metrics and a detailed explanation of the algorithm's performances.

 - Training
 ```
 python experiments/model_main_tf2.py --model_dir=training/reference/ --pipeline_config_path=training/reference/pipeline_new.config